js-jslog/harpguru-scripts/richters-other-56-positions.md

 # The basics

-We'll have to assume some knowledge of the modes of the major scale and how they apply to your standard major diatonic richter tuned harp.
-If you need a primer on that then there are *lots* of great resources some of which I'll recommend by linking in the description including a couple of my older videos on exactly what the modes look like in the different positions.
-Harp Guru is all about getting a good *look* at these otherwise difficult to visulalise ideas.
+You'll need to know about the modes of the major scale.
+What they are, how they relate to each other, how they relate to the circle of fifths and how positions are useful tools for changing modes on the harmonica.
+I've linked some resources in the description including some of my own if you need a refresher.

 Something which is probably well known to a lot of you, but we can't skip over here is a definition of the Richter tuning system.
-Even if you think you know this, just stick around, it'll get novel quick.
+Even if you think you know this, just stick around, it'll get novel real quick.

 Richter tuning was invented to give the player 3 things: